Port of Brindisi

-The port of Brindisi is a port in Brindisi, Italy.
+The port of Brindisi is a seaport in Brindisi, Italy.
 It is used for tourism, commercial and industrial shipping on the Adriatic Sea.
-Tourist traffic offer connections with the Balkan Peninsula and Turkey, while commercial concerns include coal, fuel oil, natural gas, and chemicals.
+Tourist traffic offer connections with the Balkan Peninsula, Greece and Turkey, while commercial concerns include coal, fuel oil, natural gas, and chemicals.
 For more than two millennia, the harbour has been involved in military and commercial operations.